Nursing Documentation 101

 Potential legal problems that may arise include the following (11):

-- Administrative liability – Professional licensure discipline, discharge (firing) from position.
+- Administrative liability – Professional licensure discipline and/or discharge (firing) from position.

 - Civil Liability – Malpractice lawsuit, failure to provide necessary care.